 - Applicants must submit the application which includes a 250 word summary of their research project AND a letter from their mentor describing the student's contributions to the project, the qualifications of the student, and the qualifications of the mentor.

 - The candidate must be a graduating senior medical student (receiving his/her medical degree between January and July of 2014) and be considering a career in academic surgery

 - Six awards will be given, three for basic science projects and three for clinical/outcomes/health services/education research projects

-- All six awardees will be invited to attend the Academic Surgical Congress being held February 5-7, 2013 in New Orleans, Louisiana and will receive complimentary registration and a $500 travel stipend to defray the costs of travel
+- All six awardees will be invited to attend the Academic Surgical Congress being held February 4-6, 2014 in San Diego, CA and will receive complimentary registration and a $500 travel stipend to defray the costs of travel

 - Complimentary medical student AAS membership for one year